lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 --- abstract

-This document describes a header compression scheme and fragmentation functionality for very low bandwidth networks.
-These techniques are specially tailored for Low Power Wide Area Network (LPWAN).
+This document defines a header compression scheme and fragmentation functionality, both specially tailored for Low Power Wide Area Networks (LPWAN).

 The Static Context Header Compression (SCHC) offers a great level of flexibility when processing the header fields.
 SCHC compression is